chaewonkong/go-meta-scraper/README.md

 # 🌊 surfio

-Simple go-meta-scraper in Go with surf and goquery. scrapes thumbnail images from given site url, with dynamic crawling(using headless browser).
+Simple image scraper in Go with surf and goquery.
+Scrapes thumbnail images from given site url, with dynamic crawling(using headless browser).

 ## More